| |

 Core vaccinations, such as those for rabies or feline distemper, and preventive care may also be updated as needed to keep the cat healthy.

-The value of investing in check-ups
+The value of investing in preventative care

 Let’s be real—vet visits can hit the wallet, especially as they add up over time.
 But think of them as an investment in your beloved pet’s quality of life.
-Catching something like dental disease early can save you from pricier treatments down the road, like tooth extractions or even heart problems linked to bad teeth.

 Tips for making check-ups easier